ucnl/ucnl.github.io/documentation/EN/RedWAVE/RedWAVE_Users_Manual_en.md

 Typical time the buoy enters the operating mode (the time before the light turns off) in open water is no more than 2-3 minutes.
 If the lamp does not turn off for a longer time, the user should change the location of the buoy.
 Repetition of this situation in open water, where nothing can interfere with the passage of a satellite navigation signal, is an occasion to contact the manufacturer.

 ### 3.3.
 Providing line-of-sight between buoys and navigation receivers
 The third condition is determined by the physical principles of the long navigation acoustic base.
-Since the estimation of the proper position by the navigation receivers is made by estimating the times of arrival of the acoustic signals from the buoys [RedBASE] (RedBASE_Specification_Underwater Acoustic Navigation System **RedWAVE** is designed to provide navigation data (absolute geographical coordinates and depth) of various underwater objects in a submerged state:
+Since the estimation of the proper position by the navigation receivers is made by estimating the times of arrival of the acoustic signals from the buoys [RedBASE](RedBASE_Specification_en.md).
+Underwater acoustic navigation System **RedWAVE** is designed to provide navigation data (absolute geographical coordinates and depth) of various underwater objects in a submerged state:
 - remote-controlled unmanned underwater vehicles (**ROV**);
 - manned underwater vehicles;
 - autonomous unmanned underwater vehicles (**AUV**);